ojwoodford/NLLSsolver.jl/README.md

 - **Add Variable Projection method** for solving bipartite problems.
 - **Implement reduced memory Variable Projection** for solving very large scale bipartite problems.
 - **Allow residuals to dynamically change the variables they depend on** to broaden the types of problems that can be optimized.
-- **Allow variable blocks to have a large and dynamically set number of parameters** to also broaden the types of problems that can be optimized.
 - **Allow residual blocks to depend on a dynamic number of variables** to further broaden the types of problems that can be optimized.
 - **Non-squared cost blocks**
 - **Adaptive robustifiers**